havardlovas/gref4hsi/README.md

 # gref4hsi - a toolchain for the georeferencing and orthorectification of hyperspectral pushbroom data.
 This software was made with a special emphasis on georeferencing and orthorectification of underwater hyperspectral data close-range.
 However, it is equally simple to use for airborne data, and probably even for satellite imagery (although modified approaches including analytical ellipsoid intersection may be better).
 A coregistration module might be added in the future to flexibly improve image alignment.

+This README is a bit verbose, but is meant to act as a "tutorial" as well, and I recommend trying to understand as much as possible.

 ## Installation instructions for Linux:
 The easiest approach is to use conda/mamba to get gdal and pip to install the package with the following commands (has been tested for python 3.8-3.10):